adazzle/react-data-grid/README.md

 ###### `selectedRows?: Maybe<ReadonlySet<K>>`

-An set defining keys of selected rows. `rowKeyGetter` is required for row selection to work.
+A set defining keys of selected rows. `rowKeyGetter` is required for row selection to work.

 ###### `isRowSelectionDisabled?: Maybe<(row: NoInfer<R>) => boolean>`